Autoimmune Disease Hero Image

 Korea

-South Korea (Korea)
+South Korea

 Surged by over 30% in 5 years

-The number of inflammatory bowel disease patients in Korea has rapidly increased by over 30%, from approximately 70,000 in 2019 to 92,665 in 2023.
+The number of patients with inflammatory bowel disease in Korea is rapidly increasing by more than 30%, from about 70,000 in 2019 to 92,665 in 2023.

-Overseas Status (Japan/USA)
+International Status (Japan/USA)

 Japan Japan (2023 Statistics)

-• Ulcerative Colitis: Approx. 316,900 patients
+• Ulcerative Colitis: approx. 316,900 patients

-• Crohn's Disease: Approx. 95,700 patients
+• Crohn's Disease: approx. 95,700 patients

-• Total patients: Estimated approx. 410,000
+• Total patients: estimated approx. 410,000

 USA USA (High Prevalence)

-• Ulcerative Colitis: Approx. 1.25 million
+• Ulcerative Colitis: approx. 1.25 million

-• Crohn's Disease: Approx. 1.01 million
+• Crohn's Disease: approx. 1.01 million

-• Total patients: Estimated 2.4 million to 3.1 million
+• Total patients: estimated 2.4 million to 3.1 million

 Inquiry AI